openshift/installer/docs/user/openstack/README.md

 openstack role add --user <user> --project <project> swiftoperator openstack object store account set --property Temp-URL-Key=superkey
 ```

+### Disk Requirements

+Etcd is run on your control plane nodes, and it has disk requirements that need to be met to ensure the stability of your cluster.
+It is important that you make sure that the ephemeral disk that gets attached to instances of your chosen flavor meets [these requirements](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/hardware.md#disks).
+If this is not the case, then please refer to the known issue documentation [here](known-issues.md#boot-from-volume-support).

 ### Red Hat Enterprise Linux CoreOS (RHCOS)